PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 PHTS is a rare syndrome caused by a germline heterozygous pathogenic mutation in the Phosphatase and Tensin Homolog (PTEN) tumour suppressor gene.
 Most PTEN mutations are inherited in a family for generations, following an autosomal dominant pattern, but 10-45% of cases are due to new (de novo) mutations1.

 Before the identification of the PTEN gene and routine genetic testing of patients with rare congenital conditions, several syndromes were described based on clinical features which have subsequently been found to be causally related to a PTEN gene mutation in most cases.
-These include Cowden syndrome (CS), and Bannayan-Riley-Ruvalcaba syndrome (BRRS), with studies indicating that 25-85% and 60% of cases respectively have PTEN germline mutations.2.
+These include Cowden syndrome (CS) and Bannayan-Riley-Ruvalcaba syndrome (BRRS), with studies indicating that 25-85% and 60% of cases, respectively, have PTEN germline mutations2.

-As such, all people with a PTEN mutation should be considered as having a PHTS diagnosis regardless of earlier syndrome-based diagnoses.
+As such, all people with a germline PTEN mutation should be considered as having a PHTS diagnosis regardless of earlier syndrome-based diagnoses.

 Clinical manifestations